Anuj2512/team202-zenith/Respect.md

 * Team respected other individuals and their ideas.
 All the team members were given fair time to explain their ideas and views about the next steps in project.

+#### Week 4:
+* Since this was the last week of project, we focussed on integration and testing of game.
+All the team members took part in this process and resolved conflicts.

+* Team members respected other ideas and views.
+Team ended the meeting with succussful running of game and this was mainly possible because all the team members listened to other views and ideas.